Learn Pain Less

 Flutter – Outputting Widgets Conditionally

-Flutter is a popular mobile app development framework that allows developers to create beautiful and high-performance mobile applications for both Android and iOS platforms.
-It offers a wide range of widgets and tools that make it easy for developers to build and design user interfaces.
+Flutter is an increasingly popular mobile app development framework, enabling developers to create beautiful and high-performance applications for both Android and iOS platforms.
+Featuring a comprehensive array of widgets and tools that make creating user interfaces simple for developers.

 Using the Conditional Operator

-The syntax of the conditional operator is as follows:
+The syntax for the conditional operator is as follows:

 condition ? widget1 : widget2